ray-project/ray/doc/source/serve/performance.rst

 --------------------------------
 We are continuously benchmarking Ray Serve.
 The metrics we care about are latency, throughput, and scalability.
 We can confidently say:

-- Ray Serve’s latency overhead is single digit milliseconds, often times just 1-2 milliseconds.
+- Ray Serve’s latency overhead is single digit milliseconds, around 1-2 milliseconds on average.
-- For throughput, Serve achieves about 3-4k queries per second on a single machine (8 cores) using 1 http proxy and 8 backend replicas performing noop.
+- For throughput, Serve achieves about 3-4k queries per second on a single machine (8 cores) using 1 http proxy and 8 backend replicas performing noop requests.
 - It is horizontally scalable so you can add more machines to increase the overall throughput.
 Ray Serve is built on top of Ray, so its scalability is bounded by Ray’s scalability.
 Please check out Ray’s `scalability envelope <https://github.com/ray-project/ray/blob/master/benchmarks/README.md>`_ to learn more about the maximum number of nodes and other limitations.